Glitches in rotating supersolids

 A reduction of the vortex angular momentum due to the crystal structure also suggests that glitches in the case of vanishing superfluidity will have a small amplitude.
 We investigate the dependence of the glitch size on the superfluidity by varying the scattering length, as presented in Fig.\,\ref{fig:scat}.
 As the scattering length is decreased, we find that the glitch amplitude tends to decrease.
 When the state is in the independent droplet regime ($f_\text{NCRI}\to0$) glitches do not occur.
 The internal dynamics, though, still slightly affect the response of the system to the external torque, as indicated by the curvature of $\Delta\Omega/\Omega$.
 The largest glitches occur in the states with the biggest superfluid fraction, and the largest pinning force between droplets.
 These results suggest that giant glitches in neutron stars occur from deep within the star, where the superfluid contribution to the angular momentum is largest.
 However, the total amplitude is also reflective of the number of unpinned vortices.
 The large glitch at 6.2s with $a_s=92a_0$ occurs when two vortices leave together.
 A possible identifier to discern the origin of the glitches can arise from the post-glitch dynamics, which have the longest decay time at large scattering lengths.

 This work represents a first step in simulating and understanding the complex dynamics of neutron stars using rotating quantum gases in the supersolid phase.
 We show that these systems exhibit phenomena analogous to neutron star glitches and are primed to become a powerful tool for addressing key open questions ranging from the underlying mechanism of glitches, to the system’s internal dynamics.
 In particular, during a supersolid glitch, we observe rich dynamics: some vortices unpin and escape towards the outer crust and, in doing so, trigger an excitation of the supersolid crystalline structure, as well as core shape deformation of the remaining migrating vortices.
-Many of these effects cannot be captured in standard glitch models imposing a fixed lattice structure\,\cite{Warszawski:2011vy, Warszawski:2012ns, Warszawski:2012wa}.
+These dynamics, which cannot be captured in standard glitch models imposing a fixed lattice structure\,\cite{Warszawski:2011vy, Warszawski:2012ns, Warszawski:2012wa}, could be the key for an experimental implementation of the model, where the dynamical observation of sudden changes in the droplet positions may be possible by combining optimal control methods with non-destructive imaging \cite{van2016optimal,freilich2010real,gajdacz2013ndf}.
 Moreover, we see that reducing the superfluidity of the supersolid leads to a reduction of the angular momentum contribution per vortex.
 This is a feature so far overlooked in the context of neutron stars, and may explain the wide range of observed glitch amplitudes, where the smallest glitches are associated with vortex dynamics at the edge of the star.